mthrok/first_commit/README.md

 All subprojects will be built and installed into a directory called "out".

-In addition, dependencies are downloaded to a directory called "external".
-All dependencies are build from source and installed to "out/external".
+In addition, dependencies are downloaded to a directory called "external", built, and installed to the "out" directory.

 Both the out directory and external directory are ignored by git.